 A good go-bag requires a good bag.
 If you need a new one, try the Luis Weekender, which combines classic menswear materials in one great-looking bag.
 Waxed canvas is a historical stain- and water-resistant fabric that gets better with age, while the leather handles and shoulder strap are rugged and robust.
 Treated with care, this bag will last until your baby graduates college.

-Don’t overthink it: for the long days and nights in the hospital, you’ll need comfortable sweats that won’t make it look like you’re trying to lose weight for a wrestling match.
-The Ace Sweatshirt and Sweatpant more than fit the bill — and it’s French Terry has a twist: a touch of stretch in its thick cotton fabric.
+A functional hospital bag for dads is one that has a comfy sweat set ready to go in it.
+Don't overthink it: for the long days and nights in the hospital, you'll need comfortable sweats that won't make it look like you're trying to lose weight for a wrestling match.
+The Ace Sweatshirt and Sweatpant more than fit the bill — and it's French Terry has a twist: a touch of stretch in its thick cotton fabric.

 At some point in the small hours of the morning, you’ll notice the fuzz on your teeth and the crud in your eyes and want to rid it before the next round of contractions.
 So you'll need a good Dopp kit in which to place your most trusted toiletries.
 This one is roomy enough for your essentials and, thanks to its unique tetrahedron shape, balances perfectly on narrow bathroom sinks.